JackKell/ProgrammingLessons/lesson2.md

 ```

 Note that lists can contain any data type `integers`, `floats`, `strings`, and even `lists`.
 Additionally, Python
-provides a unique feature where lists do no need even need to be comprised of the same data type.
+provides a unique feature where lists don't have to be comprised of the same data type.

 ```python
 aListOfABunchOfStuff = ["Cat", 42, 1.743532, [1, 2, 3]]